aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

     //= aws-kms-key-arn.txt#2.5
     //= type=implication
-    //# A string with 5 ":" that MUST delimit following 6 parts:
+    //# A valid AWS KMS ARN is a string with 5 ":" that MUST delimit the following 6 parts:

 ```